-- Circular E for federal taxes, and - State Income Tax Tables for state taxes.
+- Circular E for federal taxes, and - State IncomeTax Tables for state taxes.

 Payroll taxes are not withheld or remitted from payments made to independent contractors or on behalf of qualified Religious Order priests, brothers or sisters.
-Payroll Tax Remittances and Payroll Tax Reporting
+Payroll Tax Remittances and Payroll Tax Reporting payroll service also prepares and remits all reports required for compliance with taxing authorities, both quarterly and annually.

-The remittance of payroll taxes is the responsibility of IOIPay payroll service.
-The payroll service also prepares and remits all reports required for compliance with taxing authorities, both quarterly and annually.
+The remittance of payroll taxes is the responsibility of Paylocity payroll service.
+The